-- 5.1 The Licensing Authority requires to consult widely upon this statement before it is finalised and published. - 5.2 The Gambling Act requires that the following parties are consulted by Licensing Authorities:- - The Chief Officer of Police; - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005. - 5.3 Information with regard to reported crime and disorder incidents within gambling premises were sought and received from Police Scotland.
-These showed a very low number of reported incidents or concerns within those Licensed Premises.
-These are referenced in a report considered by the Board on 29th August 2018. - 5.4 The consultation took place between 13 September 2018 and 8 November 2018 a number of matters have been dealt with in this revision.
-In particular, the Board has: - Revised Parts 17, 18 and 19 to reflect the changes to the Fifth Edition of the Gambling Commission's Guidance in September 2016.
-The section on what the Board would expect in any Local Area Risk Assesment has been updated. - Updated details are provided in the Appendices as to addiction meeting locations, the location of schools, Doctors surgeries, Colleges, and areas where regulated places that childrenand young persons may frequent.
-(Appendix 2); - Gaming Machine Categories and entitlements have been updated to refer to the Commission's website for up to date information (Appendix 4)

-There are also changes of a technical nature.
+- 5.1 The Licensing Authority requires consulting widely upon this statement before it is finalized and published. - 5.2 The Gambling Act requires that the following parties are consulted by Licensing Authorities:- - The Chief Officer of Police; - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005. - 5.3 Information with regard to reported crime and disorder incidents within gambling premises has been sought from Police Scotland.
+There were no reported incidents. - 5.4 The consultation took place between 22 October and 19 November 2021. - 5.5 There are also changes of a technical nature.
 References to the Gambling Commission Guidance have been revised to have regard to the Commission's Revised Guidance.
 This can be found at: